dskuang/listing/README.md

 with Ruby on Rails and javascript AJAX.
 Mapbox API was integrated to allow the user to see exactly where the houses are.
 Mapbox API uses the geoJSON response sent back from the controller in order to pinpoint houses.
 Basic bootstrap/SASS was added to allow better user experience.
+Furthermore, kaminari pagination was included along with infinite scroll.
+The ajax will fetch the next 10 models and append it to the view.
+This stopped the screen from blowing up when a user selects all listings possible.
 The data inputted is from
 https://s3.amazonaws.com/opendoor-problems/listings.csv
 The data had 10000 entries and heroku doesn't allow importing files that